fulvio9999/diffusion-face-generator/README.md

 ## 🗂️ Repository Structure

+- **`classify/`**: Contains the script python `classify.py` for evaluating the generated images.
+Note: The pre-trained model for classify (`model_0605.pth`) is not included due to its size, so please contact me if you wish to replicate the results.
 - **`dataset/`**: Contains the training data for the model (face images), along with the corresponding label file.
 - **`docs/`**: Contains the project report and PowerPoint presentation.
 - **`models/`**: This folder stores the model's parameter checkpoints, allowing you to resume training later.
 Note: The pre-trained model is not included due to its size, so please contact me if you wish to replicate the results.